doppar/docs/3.x/entity-orm.md

 If the query initially selects all columns using *, `omit()` will first resolve the actual column names via the model's table schema and then exclude the specified ones.

 ## selectRaw()
 The selectRaw() method in Doppar's query builder provides a powerful way to include raw SQL expressions in your queries.
-It's especially useful when you need to perform calculations, use SQL functions, or include complex expressions that go beyond Eloquent's default capabilities.
+It's especially useful when you need to perform calculations, use SQL functions, or include complex expressions that go beyond Entity's default capabilities.

 ### Basic Usage